circleci/circleci-docs/jekyll/_cci2/v.2.18-overview.md

-`Circle.vm-service.vm.assigned-vm` | Tracks how many vm’s are in use `Circle.vm-service.vms.delete.status` | Tracks how many vm’s we’re deleting at a given moment `Circle.vm-service.vms.get.status` |  Tracks how many vm’s we have? ( not sure) `Circle.vm-service.vms.post.status` | Not sure `Circleci.cron-service.messaging.handle-message` | Provides timing and counts for RabbitMQ messages processed by the `cron-service`
+`Circle.vm-service.vm.assigned-vm` | Tracks how many vm’s are in use `Circle.vm-service.vms.delete.status` | Tracks how many vm’s we’re deleting at a given moment `Circle.vm-service.vms.get.status` |  Tracks how many vm’s we have? ( not sure) `Circle.vm-service.vms.post.status` | TBD `Circleci.cron-service.messaging.handle-message` | Provides timing and counts for RabbitMQ messages processed by the `cron-service`
 `Circleci.grpc-response` | Tracks latency over the system grpc system calls.

 * You can now customize your resource class sizes in Server!
 This means you can change your default resource class as well as define new ones!
-For information on how, see our [customizations guide]https://circleci.com/docs/2.0/customizations/#section=server-administration
+For information on how, see our [customizations guide](https://circleci.com/docs/2.0/customizations/#section=server-administration)

 Server installations can now have a new machine type enabled for the Large resource class.
-For information on how, see our [customizations guide]https://circleci.com/docs/2.0/customizations/#section=server-administration
+For information on how, see our [customizations guide](https://circleci.com/docs/2.0/customizations/#section=server-administration)

 * You can now provide individual AMIs for both Remote Docker and machine executor jobs.
 Previously we provided the option for a single custom AMI to be used across both, but with v2.18, this expanded customization gives you greater control over versioning and dependencies to meet your individual CICD needs.
 See [our VM Service guide](https://circleci.com/docs/2.0/vm-service/#section=server-administration)  for more information.